Douglass College of Rutgers University (History)

 I began tutoring in Spanish, then French, then English and Social Studies (History).
 Over the years I noticed that many of the learning issues stemmed from problems with study skills.
 Once I began helping students with study and organizational skills, I started receiving referrals from parents whose children were diagnosed with ADD/ADHD.
 I now tutor in French, Spanish, English, and Social Studies, with an emphasis on finding ways to reach students who are having difficulty becoming academically successful, or maintaining academic success, whether in one subject or several.
 I work with any student in sixth grade or above, including college students, using their texts, assignment books and syllabi so that I can tailor tutoring sessions to their teachers' expectations.
 I can supply any and all additional readings and assignments that parents, students, and I feel necessary, and if asked, work with the students' teachers.

 I continue to tutor because I have an easy rapport with students, and have always enjoyed working with them, helping them develop their skills, and seeing their pride as they become more successful.
+My students are usually middle and high school students.
 I taught in New Jersey and Pennsylvania public and private schools for over 20 years, and have been tutoring one-on-one for over thirty years, starting, at a teacher's request, in high school.
 I attended Connecticut College, received my undergraduate degree magna cum laude from Douglass College, where I was elected to Phi Beta Kappa.
 My M.Ed. is

 I just wanted to let you know how much we appreciate everything you've done to help my daughter to improve her French.
 You've helped build the foundation for improved academic achievement, focus.
 The impact of your help is so significant.
 I truly can't thank you enough.